Tra-va-de/create-html-project/README.md

 </p>

 <h2>Description</h2>
-<p>This script is designed to automatically create the structure of a new project in Windows.
+<p>This script is designed to automatically create the structure of a new project, supporting both Windows and Linux/macOS.
 Each time it runs, it creates a new project folder, incrementing the number in the name (e.g., <code>pr0</code>, <code>pr1</code>, <code>pr2</code>, etc.), as well as the necessary subfolders and files.</p>

 <h2>Project Structure</h2>
 <pre>